shaba-imran/creative-resturant.github.io/README.md

 # my-resturant-website

 This repository hints on my knowlegde in front-end development.
-I designed this website to enable customers make easier reservations from the comfort of the homes without waiting in long queue's The outcome basically gives an idea of how a resturant website should look.
+I designed this website to enable customers make easier reservations from the comfort of the homes without waiting in long queue's.
+The outcome basically gives an idea of how a resturant website should look.